worldline/observability-workshop/docs/workshop.md

 🛠️ Grafana allows to display a graph of spans as interconnected nodes:

-* Modifiy the Tempo data source:
+* Modify the Tempo data source:
     * Go to `Additional settings`,
     * Check the `Enable node graph` option.
 * Go back to the same kind of trace,